deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/cheatsheet.md

 - Find items based on primary key values
 - Table must have a composite key in order to be able to query
 - By default queries are Eventually Consistent (useConsistentRead Trueto change Strongly Consistent)
-- By default returns all attributes for each item found by a query (useProjectExpressionto limit)
+- By default returns all attributes for each item found by a query (useProjectExpression to limit)
 - By default is sorted ascending (useScanIndexForwardto False to reverse order to descending)

 ## Capacity Modes